2003 Brownlow Medal

 The 2003 Brownlow Medal was the 76th year the award was presented to the player adjudged the fairest and best player during the Australian Football League (AFL) home-and-away season.
 Nathan Buckley of the Collingwood Football Club, Adam Goodes of the Sydney Swans, and Mark Ricciuto of the Adelaide Football Club all won the medal by polling twenty-two votes each during the 2003 AFL season.

-Buckley and Goodes polled three votes in matches only twice during the season – the least by any Brownlow Medal winner.
+Buckley and Goodes polled three votes in matches only twice during the season—the fewest by any Brownlow Medal winner.